-We’ve culled together a list of essential horror movies, and we've made sure that each film passes the Rotten Tomatoes test.
+We’ve culled a list of essential horror movies on Netflix to satisfy your seasonal (or year-round) fright cravings.
 Pick one or binge them all.
-Just be sure to leave on.
+Just be sure to leave a light on.

 The best horror movies on Netflix